10 February - 17 March 2021

 - Time plan and implementation: Describe summarily the time plan for the project during the grant period, and how the project will be implemented.

 - Project organisation: Clarify the contributions of yourself and any other researchers and/or key persons to the implementation of the project, including a description of competences and roles in the project.
-Explain also how the time allocated by you as project leader is related to your other research undertakings.
+Describe also how the time you allocate to acting as project leader relates to your other research undertakings.

 - Equipment: Describe the basic equipment you and your team have at your disposal for the project.

 - Need for research infrastructure: Specify the project’s need for international and national research infrastructure.
 In the first instance, you should use the research infrastructures supported by the Swedish Research Council Opens in new window., which are open to all.
 If you choose to use other infrastructure instead, please justify this need (also applies for local research infrastructure).